jpuritz/dDocent/tutorials/Reference Assembly Tutorial.md

 3. To learn how optimize a de novo reference assembly
 4. To learn how to utilize pyRAD for RAD locus assembly as a contrast to dDocent

-#Before starting please change to the D1W directory within your user directory
-#This is CRITICAL!!
-Please ask if you are unsure
+#Before starting please change to the D1W directory within your user directory.
+This is CRITICAL!!
+Please ask if you are unsure!

 ##Tutorial
 *dDocent must be properly installed for this tutorial to work*